Bandwidth/python-sdk/docs/RecordingsApi.md

 Get Call Recordings

 Returns a list of metadata for the recordings associated with the specified account.
 The list can be filtered by the optional from, to, minStartTime, and maxStartTime arguments.
 The list is capped at 1000 entries and may be empty if no recordings match the specified criteria.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth